-Select the CD mode by pressing the CD/TAPE button.
+Select the CD changer by pressing the CD/TAPE button.
 You will see "CD" in the display.
-The system will start to play the first track of the first disc in the magazine.
-You will see the disc and track number displayed.
+The system will begin playing the last selected disc in the CD changer.
+You will see the disc and track numbers displayed.

-When that disc ends, the next disc in the magazine is loaded and played.
+When that disc ends, the next disc in the CD changer is loaded and played.
 After the last disc finishes, the system returns to disc 1.

-To select a different disc, press the appropriate preset button (1-6).
-If vou select an empty slot in the magazine, the changer will, after finding that slot empty, try to load the CD in the next slot.
-This continues until it finds a CD to load and play.
+To select a different disc, press the appropriate Preset button (1 - 6).
+If you select an empty position in the CD changer, the system will go into the loading sequence (see page 165).